 Increased awareness of nutritious and low-carbon diets and transformative social norm changes toward sustainable consumption behavior catalyzed for approximately 20% of consumers per country.
-The Initiative’s ambition to halve food loss and waste will contribute to food security and environmental sustainability.
+Food loss and waste is halved, contributing to food security and environmental sustainability.

 |POVERTY REDUCTION, LIVELIHOODS & JOBS

 Food sector livelihoods and employment improved by 20% from baseline, thus reducing poverty.